 This is an animation to break your heart.
-The final injustice of any unequal society is that privileged people live long lives, while the people who do the work that creates privilege live much shorter lives.
+In any unequal society, the privileged live long lives and everyone else much shorter lives.

 South Africa isn’t unusual in the way wealth and privilege run with race.
-What is unusual is that, thanks to the apartheid state’s Vogon-like attention to bureaucratic detail, we still have a system of recording nation-wide statistics according to what we now call “population groups“.
+What is unusual is that, thanks to the apartheid state’s Vogon-like attention to bureaucratic detail, we still have a system of recording nation-wide statistics according to race.

 (France stopped recording population statistics by race in 1978.
 This, according to the Guardian, today has “the side-effect of making systemic racism in the labour market much harder to quantify”.)

-Black, coloured, white, Indian/Asian.
+Black, coloured, white, Indian-or-Asian.
 These labels come from our history.
 In biology they are meaningless.
-In culture they are inaccurate.
-But in reality they mean the difference between a short life of suffering, insult and labour, and a long life of health, education and prosperity.
+In culture they describe nothing.
+But the labels still, today, signal who will live a long life, and who won’t.

 Researched, written and designed by Mary Alexander.